yoannduc/dailyrotate/README.md

 }
 ```

-Or with short conveignance methods:
+Or with short convenience methods:

 ```go
 package main